Push Notification API Best Practices

 An Application Programming Interface (API) is a set of protocols that allows developers to send messages from a server directly to a user’s device via a web application, with each request authenticated with an API key.
 What’s unique about web app notifications is that they appear on the user’s device regardless of whether they have your web app open or not.

 Web applications use a server to send notifications to a push service, which then sends messages to the client (the user’s device, in this case).
+The service worker, running in the background and independent of the webpage, receives these push messages, decrypts the payload, and triggers notifications even when the site is inactive or the browser is closed.
 APIs come into play by allowing developers to customize the content, appearance, and behavior of these notifications.

 Whether you want better personalization or more robust analytics and reporting, push notification APIs improve the look, feel, and experience of web app notifications.